The architectural pavilions packing a big punch with small structures

 When: 2017

-Another pavilion commissioned by the Serralves Foundation in Porto, this pavilion designed by the Porto-based studio depA Architects is built of dark glass that reflects its leafy surroundings.
-The mysterious geometric form appears to float on a lake in the middle of Serralves Park, in proximity to the foundation’s contemporary art museum designed by Álvaro Siza and the art deco Serralves Villa.
-The mirrored exterior walls enable the pavilion to build up a direct relationship with its surroundings and become a canvas for its context.
+This pavilion, designed by the Porto-based studio Depa Architects is built of dark glass that reflects its leafy surroundings.
+The mysterious geometric form appears to float on a lake in the middle of Serralves Park, while the mirrored exterior walls enable the pavilion to become a canvas for its context.
 Its shape is lifted from the architectural plan of the Serralves Museum, echoing the hexagonal matrix of one of its central spaces, a shape that is also featured in the landscaping of the park.
-Inside, the pavilion is neutral with stripped back interiors and is used as a space to display video work by artists O Peixe and Jonathas de Andrade.
+Inside, the pavilion is neutral, with stripped back interiors.
+ES

 The People’s Station, Kwan-Yen district of Yantai, China